Daniel Rioli: 2021 season

+Move to Gold Coast

+Following the 2024 AFL season, Rioli requested a trade to the Gold Coast Suns.
+He was traded to the Suns on the final day of trade period, joining his previous coach Damien Hardwick, and signed a five-year deal keeping him at Gold Coast until 2029.

 Player profile

 Rioli plays primarily as a rebounding half back.
 He is notable for his acceleration and sprint speed while carrying the ball out of defence.

 For the first five and a half seasons of this career, Rioli played as a defensive small forward and was lauded for his ability apply forward-half pressure and create turnovers among opposition defenders.

 Statistics

-Updated to the end of round 23, 2022.
+Updated to the end of the 2025 season.